×

 Story Of The Year, born in St. Louis, excels in post-hardcore with hits like “Until the Day I Die.”
 Known for rich, live acts & tours with Linkin Park & My Chemical Romance.

-Chicago's Plain White T's, known for pop rock anthems like "Hey There Delilah," have 2.7B streams, 2 Grammy nods, and appearances on shows like Sesame Street and iCarly.
+Plain White T's, a Chicago pop rock band since 1997, delivered hits like "Hey There Delilah," earned 2 Grammy nods, and gained acclaim with appearances on TV and in media.

 The Movielife, formed on Long Island in 1997, is known for their pop-punk/melodic hardcore style.
 They toured with New Found Glory and Glassjaw, releasing LPs like "It's Go Time" and "Forty Hour Train Back to Penn."
 Notably, vocalist Vinnie Caruana later formed I Am the Avalanche, and guitarist Brandon Reilly started Nightmare of You.
 After disbanding in 2003, they reunited in 2014 and released "Cities in Search of a Heart" in 2017.